bertuz/google-maps-react-ya/README.md

-# YA Google React Maps Library
+# YA Google Maps React Library

-> A lightweight React hook-based Flow-typed library for a simple Google Maps API usage
+> A lightweight React hook-based library for a simple Google Maps API usage

 As [this article explains well](https://cuneyt.aliustaoglu.biz/en/using-google-maps-in-react-without-custom-libraries/), there is no official React library from Google for Google Maps, but there is a JS API Google Maps.